 Look at the policies of the organisation you're making a complaint about.
-For example, if you think the person you look after is being charged too much for a service by their Health and Social Care Trust, check the Trust's guidance and the national guidance about the issue.
+For example, if you think the person you look after is being charged too much for a service by their council, check the council's guidance and the national guidance about the issue.
 Is the organisation following its own charging policy and national guidance?